Green Workforce Mini Grant

 • Electric Vehicle Technology: Assembly and maintenance, infrastructure, and battery storage.

-• Natural Resource Management: Water quality, tree care, and ecological restoration.
+• Natural Resource Management: Water quality, tree care, ecological restoration, and deconstruction for materials recovery.

 Purpose